Whats in this section?

 A nursing home offers personal care similar to a care home but with qualified nurses on duty 24-hours a day.

-This means that as well as care staff who help with moving and washing, nursing staff can administer medicines and provide medical care in the care home at any time of day or night.
+As a result, nursing homes have care staff who help with moving and washing and nursing staff capable of administering medicines and providing medical care in the care home at any time of day or night.

 If you are assessed as needing the level of care a nursing home provides, you might get a contribution towards your fees paid by the NHS.
-This is to help cover the cost of nursing care.
-It is called Funded Nursing Care (FNC) or Registered Nursing Care Contribution (RNCC).
+This contribution is to help cover the cost of nursing care and is called Funded Nursing Care (FNC) or Registered Nursing Care Contribution (RNCC).

 Life in a care home